microsoft/PTVS/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature you are requesting**
-[A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when ...]
+[A clear and concise description of the feature you are requesting]

-**Describe the solution you'd like**
+**Reasons for requesting this feature**
-[A clear and concise description of what you want to happen]
+[Why do you want this feature?
+How is it beneficial to you and others?]

 **Describe alternatives you've considered**
 [A clear and concise description of any alternative solutions or features you've considered]